carmosilva-vinicius/Brain/DevOps/Container/Docker.md

-[Docker](https://roadmap.sh/docker) is an open-source platform that automates the deployment, scaling, and management of applications by isolating them into lightweight, portable containers.
-Containers are standalone executable units that encapsulate all necessary dependencies, libraries, and configuration files required for an application to run consistently across various environments.
+[Docker](https://roadmap.sh/docker) is an open-source platform that automates the deployment, scaling, and management of applications by isolating them into lightweight, portable containers. [[Container|Containers]] are standalone executable units that encapsulate all necessary dependencies, libraries, and configuration files required for an application to run consistently across various environments.

 ## Build
 - **-t** or **--tag** : Set the name and optionally a tag (format: "name:tag")